 An expanded in-game currency system that is earned as players progress through the game.
 In past iterations of The Show, Road To The Show training points and other micro-transactions were made directly through the PSN store.

 Allows players to play as only one specific player during any game mode similar to Road To The Show with that player being the center of control for the user.
+Games can take as little as 10 minutes with player lock enabled.

 In an effort to speed up the process of playing a full game, Quick Counts offer players generated pitch counts that intend to allow for full nine inning games to be finished in under thirty minutes.
 Quick Counts should not compromise the outcome of realistic statistics, although some counts will not occur as to further speed up the gameplay (0-0,1-0, 2-0).
 All other pitch counts are possible with Quick Counts on.
+In order to keep the pitch counts in line with realistic results one pitch per at bat is subtracted from the pitch count.
+This is due to quick counts resulting in higher than normal pitch counts.
+One reason why this occurs is that there are no 0-0, 1-0, and 2-0 counts which remove the ability for a pitcher to get any fist-pitch outs.

 Similar to other video game franchises, MLB 14: The Show introduces a new tendency tracking profile to its 2014 release.
 The tracked profile can be viewed by anyone and offer a quick scouting report of the human player.
 The profile can also be subbed in place of the human player in offline games in modes such as Diamond Dynasty and Online Franchise when head-to-head match-ups are not possible.